permguard/permguard/www/content/docs/0.0.x/getting-started/overview.md

 ---

-The Permguard `data plane` receives the full incoming request context (identities, attestations, network metadata, and application attributes) and uses it to build the authorization context.
+The Permguard `data-plane` receives the full incoming request context (identities, attestations, network metadata, and application attributes) and uses it to build the authorization context.
-As part of a distributed enforcement model, the `data plane` evaluates this context locally using policies and configuration obtained from the `control plane`.
+As part of a distributed enforcement model, the `data-plane` evaluates this context locally using policies and configuration obtained from the `control-plane`.

-The `control plane` is responsible for managing and distributing policies, whilst the `data plane` enforces the resulting permit/deny decision at the workload boundary before the action is executed.
+The `control-plane` is responsible for managing and distributing policies, whilst the `data-plane` enforces the resulting permit/deny decision at the workload boundary before the action is executed.

 This provides a consistent, decentralized security model for both API interactions and asynchronous workflows, regardless of whether enforcement occurs within the application or inside the service mesh.